Karen-lky/ccr/README.md

 ## Visualization Script

-For the visualization and Robot control, a class called “CCRattachment” has been written, which can be initialized by using:
+For the 3D point cloud visualization and Robot control override, a class called “CCRattachment” has been written in python _CCR_EndeffectorAttachment.py_, which can be initialized by using:

 ```python